jamescherti/stripspace.el/README.md

 ### What are the differences between stripspace and trimspace?

-The Trimspace package only removes trailing whitespace before saving a file.
+The trimspace package only removes trailing whitespace before saving a file.

-The stripspace package, however, provides additional features: it can restore the cursor column, optionally check if the buffer is clean before trimming, and allows customization of the whitespace removal function.
-See the [features](https://github.com/jamescherti/stripspace.el?tab=readme-ov-file#features) section of the README.md for details.
+The stripspace package, however, provides additional features: it can restore the cursor column, optionally check if the buffer is clean before trimming, and customization of the whitespace removal function, etc. See the [features](https://github.com/jamescherti/stripspace.el?tab=readme-ov-file#features) section of the README.md for details.

 ## Author and License